 Living at Snow Lion

-All Naropa University on-campus housing is apartment style; there are no old-fashioned dorm rooms here!
+All Naropa University on-campus housing is apartment style; these are not old-fashioned dorm rooms!
 All apartments come with a full kitchen, fully furnished living areas and bedrooms, plenty of closet space, access to an open courtyard, and wireless internet.
 The complex also includes free off-street parking, a laundry facility (included in your fees), a coin-op laundry facility, a small community meeting space and a meditation room.
 First-year students are required to live on campus, while upperclass and graduate students are welcome to live on campus.
 Please keep in mind that required students are given first priority.
 Snow Lion is located four residential blocks from the 2130 Arapahoe Campus.

 Please keep in mind that Snow Lion Apartment Complex is an alcohol-free and drug-free living environment.
 For the benefit of all community members, please do not bring or use alcohol or drugs in the building or on the property.